-New test may improve cervical cancer detectionNovember 23rd, 2012 in Cancer /
+New test may improve cervical cancer detectionNovember 23, 2012 in Medicine & Health / Cancer

 Routine smear tests have considerably reduced the number of cases of cervical cancer, but despite intensive screening 250 women in Sweden still die from the disease every year.
 Researchers at Sahlgrenska Academy, University of Gothenburg, Sweden, have developed new methods of minimising the number of missed cases and making diagnosis more reliable.